A bunch of Deutsche Bank clients are learning the harsh reality of an age-old rule on Wall Street

 Deutsche Bank is cutting 3,400 clients off.

 The German bank has decided to reduce the number of sales and trading clients it deals with following a review of its client list.
-Dixit Joshi, the head of the bank’s salesforce for equities and debt, announced the move in a memo on Friday.
 Rob Copeland and Jenny Strasburg at The Wall Street Journal were first to report the news.

 On a slide setting out these steps, Deutsche Bank said that 30% of its core clients generated 80% of its revenues, with the tail of clients, the other 70%, generating 20% of revenues.